orcunziylan/RAG-Movie-Recommender/README.md

 ## Features

--   **Web Scraping**: Scrapes movie data from IMDb using a custom scraper.
+-   **Web Scraping:** Scrapes movie data from IMDb using a custom scraper.
--   **Data Preprocessing**: Cleans and prepares the scraped data for further analysis.
+-   **Data Preprocessing:** Cleans and prepares the scraped data for further analysis.
--   **Vector Database**: Creates a FAISS vector database to store movie embeddings for efficient similarity search.
+-   **Vector Database:** Creates a FAISS vector database to store movie embeddings for efficient similarity search.
--   **Hybrid Retrieval**: Combines semantic search and keyword-based retrieval for improved accuracy.
+-   **Hybrid Retrieval:** Combines semantic search and keyword-based retrieval for improved accuracy.
--   **HyDE (Hypothetical Document Embeddings)**: Generates hypothetical movie synopses based on user queries to improve search relevance.
+-   **HyDE (Hypothetical Document Embeddings):** Generates hypothetical movie synopses based on user queries to improve search relevance.
--   **Feature Extraction**: Extracts movie features (liked/disliked genres, stars, directors, years, rating) from a user query to hard filter the results.
+-   **Feature Extraction:** Extracts movie features (liked/disliked genres, stars, directors, years, rating) from a user query to hard filter the results.
--   **Reranking**: Reranks the search results using a cross-encoder model.
+-   **Reranking:** Reranks the search results using a cross-encoder model.
--   **Recommendation Generation**: Generates personalized movie recommendations using LLMs.
+-   **Recommendation Generation:** Generates personalized movie recommendations using LLMs.
--   **User Interface**: Provides a Streamlit UI for users to interact with the system.
+-   **User Interface:** Provides a Streamlit UI for users to interact with the system.
+-   **Docker:** Containerization of the application for easy deployment.

 ## Technologies Used